Boone County, Kentucky: Politics

-Law enforcement

 Before 2001, Boone County had a county police department providing general-service law enforcement to the unincorporated areas of the county.
 The police department was merged with the county sheriff's department in 2001, and the sheriff's department now serves that role.
 As of 2022 the sheriff is Michael A. Helmig.

 The Boone County Jail is a short-term incarceration facility serving all law enforcement agencies in Boone County, including the Kentucky State Police, the Florence Police Department, the Boone County Sheriff's Office, and the Cincinnati/Northern Kentucky International Airport Police Department.
 The Boone County Jail system consists of the main jail and a workcamp facility.
 The Main Jail has the capacity of housing 424 maximum, medium, and minimum security inmates.
 The workcamp houses 76 minimum security inmates.
 As of 2022 the Jailer, who in Kentucky is elected separately from the Sheriff, is Jason Maydak.

+Elected officials

 Economy

 Boone County is the location of the Cincinnati/Northern Kentucky International Airport, which includes the headquarters of DHL Express and Southern Air.

 Major attractions

-The Creation Museum (Petersburg), operated by the apologetics ministry Answers in Genesis, as well as Big Bone Lick State Park, "birthplace of American paleontology," are located in Boone County.
+The Creation Museum (Petersburg), operated by the apologetics ministry Answers in Genesis, as well as Big Bone Lick State Park, "birthplace of American paleontology", Jane's Saddlebag and Boone County Arboretum are located in Boone County.

+Education

+Most of the county is within Boone County Schools.
+A portion is in Walton-Verona Independent School District.